DoctorWhoof/Houdini-To-Mojo3D-Exporter/README.md

  Instancing:
  - Redundant loads (textures or models) are consolidated into a single load in the mojo3d side.
- - ObjMerge nodes are supported, and will create model instances.
-Must point to the geometry node, not any child node inside it.
+ - Object Merge nodes are supported, and will create model instances.
+Must point to the "base" geometry node, not any child node inside it.